TMarwah/P4Tigers/README.md

 Tanmay: Throughout the week, I was working on integrating the HTML template for our shop site.
 I also helped with resizing images and adding some animations.
 Evidence can be seen on January 14th as well as some of this work being done previously on January 7th.
 - Scrum Master Evaluation: Tanmay was the main factor in integrating the html page and did lots of work on images and animations(20/20)

 Rohan:
 - Scrum Master Evaluation: Rohan helped to integrate the images and gifs and was mostly focused on front end such as the base login page(18/20)

 Eshaan: I deployed the website on the Raspberry Pi and assisted Charlie with help on the HTML.
+Evidence can be seen with commits on January 15th along with commits from last week on January 6th.
 - Scrum Master Evaluation: Eshaan deployed the website onto the Raspberry Pi and assisted Charlie with the HTML(18/20)

 *Scrum Master grading in accordance with their code commits in the history on github repo